ARMmbed/uvisor/docs/api/QUICKSTART.md

 ## Enable uVisor
 [Go to top](#overview)

-To enable the uVisor on the app, just add the following lines at the beginning of the `main.cpp` file:
+To enable the uVisor on the app, add the following lines at the beginning of the `main.cpp` file:

 ```C
 /* ~/code/uvisor-example/source/main.cpp */